-Learn about the average salary of pediatricians, including salary ranges for different years of experience and work environments.
-Find out the typical duties and employment outlook for a pediatric career.
+Research what it takes to become a pediatrician.
+Learn about the average salary of pediatricians, including salary ranges for different years of experience, as well as typical duties and employment outlook to find out if this is the career for you.
 Schools offering Health Science degrees can also be found in these popular choices.

 What Can Pediatricians Expect to Earn?

 June 2015 figures from PayScale.com reveal that the median salary for pediatricians who have 5 years of experience or less is $132,000.
 For those with 5 to 10 years of experience, it is roughly $145,000.
 Those with 10 to 20 years earn $150,000 and those with more than 20 years of experience earn about $163,000.